May 16, 2018 by Jillian Morgan

 A commitment to fund a third of the project was put forward by the former Conservative government in July 2015.
 Alberta and Calgary will cover the remaining costs.

-The first stage of the project involves the construction of 20 kilometres of track, 14 stations, a fleet of 70 low-floor light rail vehicles, a vehicle maintenance and storage facility, eight bridges, four tunnels and three park-and-ride facilities.
+The first stage of the project involves the construction of 20 kilometres of track, 14 stations, a fleet of 70 low-floor light rail vehicles, a vehicle maintenance and storage facility, eight bridges, a four kilometre tunnel and three park-and-ride facilities.

 Construction of this stage is expected to begin in spring 2020 and be complete by late 2026.